 Our commitment to source preservation runs deep.
 We never want to take more than nature can provide and replenish each year.

 To help us preserve our source and promote sustainable agricultural practices in the Évian-les-Bains area, we co-founded the Association for the Protection of the evian Mineral Water Impluvium (aka APIEME) with 13 other municipalities in 1992 to protect the impluvium which covers a total of 35km2.
 Since then, we’ve been working hand-in-hand with the local community to not only foster local development but make sure our source has a healthy sustainable future.s

-One of the many ways we work with APIEME is the establishment of the innovative Terragr’Eau methanizer, which converts organic farm waste into natural biogas for the community.
-It’s a fair and equal trade: whatever gas consumption our bottling site uses, we give an equal amount back to the community in biogas.
+One of the many ways we work with APIEME is the establishment of the innovative Terragr’Eau methanizer, which converts organic farm waste into natural fertilizer used by local farmers.
+Since 2017, it has generated almost 5GWh of biogas per year, equivalent to the energy consumption of about 700 inhabitants.